Granny Annexe Planning Permission Made Simple…

 With the Caravan Act you are applying to site a temporary building on the land not develop it.

-All our granny annexes are classed as mobile homes which attract zero rated vat saving you thousands of pounds when compared to a home extension for example.
+All our granny annexes are classed as mobile homes, so a self contained garden annexe will attract zero-rated VAT, saving you thousands of pounds when compared to a home extension for example.

 It’s simple to get the best advice about your granny annexe project and find out the best way to go about obtaining the right type of planning permission for your granny annexe at the same time by requesting one of our informal on site consultations as your very first step to success.